rymc/n2d/README.md

 ### HAR (Human Activity Recognition)
 <img src="https://seis.bristol.ac.uk/~rm17770/publications/har-n2d.png" width="600px">
 Note: clusters 'look' better in higher dimensions (based on clustering metrics) than they do here in 2d.
 The intended use of n2d is for clustering.
-Visualized here are 5000 points.
+Visualized here are the first 5000 points.

 ## Paper